On This Day In Judy Garland’s Life And Career – March 30

 Photo captions:

-Photo 3: Singer Judy Garland points to her shoulder [note the photo does not sow Judy pointing] as she tells a reporter that it was bruised when she was allegedly struck by Ben Maksik, owner of the town and country club in Brooklyn, where singer walked off stage after singing her second number last night.
+Photo 3: Singer Judy Garland points to her shoulder [note the photo does not show Judy pointing] as she tells a reporter that it was bruised when she was allegedly struck by Ben Maksik, owner of the Town and Country Club in Brooklyn, where singer walked off stage after singing her second number last night.
 Judy who told the audience that she had been fired by Maksik, said she intends to charge him with assault and battery, her engagement at the club ended 15 days early, the singer says she intends to go to Jamaica, B.W.I., to rest with her three children.

 Photo 4: Newspaper article detailing the events.